Herbs de Provence Roast Chicken

 A quick tip

 TIP: Make extra salt rub!
 I always make in bulk and store mine in a jar in my spice drawer.
-Aside from herb de Provence roast chicken, try rubbing the same salt rub in the recipe below on a leg of lamb studded with garlic cloves and rosemary.
+Aside from herb de Provence roast chicken, try rubbing the same salt rub in the recipe below on a leg of lamb studded with garlic cloves and rosemary or even some boneless chicken thighs before cooking in a skillet.
 AH-MAZ-ING!
+The browned bits and chicken juices can also make a cracking, from-scratch gravy.

 Have leftovers?

-Like this herbs de Provence chicken recipe?
-Here are a few more chicken recipes you might like…
+Here are a few more chicken recipes you might like

 x